 When this short was released the anonymous critic of Moving Picture World said that the film offered "quite a few laughs" and that it was up to Will Rogers' usual standard in entertainment value.
 Sorry, but I must disagree: I found very little to laugh at here.
-I've seen most of the two-reel comedies Rogers made for the Hal Roach Studio and believe THE CAKE EATER is the weakest of the series.
+I've seen most of the two-reel comedies Rogers made for the Hal Roach Studio, and believe The Cake Eater must be the weakest of the series.
 It feels like a half-hearted effort that was cranked out to fulfill a contractual obligation.
 As it happens, Will signed with the studio because he was in financial difficulty and needed to earn some ready cash, but the other shorts are livelier, funnier, and more inspired.
 This one could give a viewer unfamiliar with Rogers a negative impression of his abilities.

-THE CAKE EATER is set on a ranch where Will and his fellow hands spend their time loafing and playing pranks on each other.
+The Cake Eater is set on a ranch, where Will and his fellow hands spend their time loafing and playing pranks on each other.
 One of Will's characteristically amusing title cards informs us that some day he'll make a picture about hard-working cowboys "but the theatergoer is not ready for it yet."
-The ranch has been inherited by a pair of aging, unmarried ladies who take an instant shine to Will and compete with each other in flirting with him, much to the amusement of the other ranch hands.
-The ladies are accompanied by a young woman, a "poor relation" (played by the strikingly pretty Marie Mosquini) who immediately attracts the interest of the guys, including Will.
+The ranch has been inherited by a pair of aging, unmarried ladies who take an instant shine to Will and compete with each other for his attention, much to the amusement of the other ranch hands.
+The ladies are accompanied by a young woman, a "poor relation" (played by the strikingly pretty Marie Mosquini,) who immediately attracts the interest of the guys, including Will.
 Nevertheless, due to a misunderstanding the older ladies believe that Will has proposed marriage to each of them in turn.
 When he pretends to take sick they compete with each other to nurse him back to health.

 Was this review helpful to you?